Best Home Sauna Brands in the US (2026): Real Prices, Real Flaws

 What they do well

 Build quality.
-Dundalk uses clear western red cedar (not the knotty grade that shows up in budget brands) and their joints and hardware are consistently praised by owners.
+Dundalk uses clear-grade cedar (not the knotty grade that shows up in budget brands): knot-free Eastern White Cedar on the volume Canadian Timber line and clear Western Red Cedar on the premium lines.
+Their joints and hardware are consistently praised by owners.
 The barrel saunas in particular have a reputation for fitting together tightly and staying tight through seasonal wood movement.

 They also offer a wide range of sizes, including some larger 8-person barrels and cabin units that competitors do not match at their price points.
 If you need capacity for a family or group, Dundalk gives you options.